-For example, a man hits a deer square in the front of his 6-year-old Chevy.
+Let’s say that a man hits a deer square in the front of his 6-year-old Chevy.
 The vehicle's front end is pretty banged up, and the airbag deploys.
 The man has comprehensive coverage, so he is fully covered.
 He files a claim and the insurance adjuster assesses the car.

-This covered with comprehensive coverage so the insurance adjuster will come out with a computer fully loaded with their repair estimate software.

-It is determined the Chevy was valued at $5,500 and the cost of repairs are $4,800.
-To determine the percentage of damage you would take the cost of repairs $4,800 and divide by $5,500 which equal .87 Meaning the car's damage is 87 percent of the vehicle's worth.
+It is determined the Chevy was valued at $5,500, and the cost of repairs would be $4,800.
+To determine the percentage of damage, you would take the cost of repairs ($4,800) and divide those costs by the value of the vehicle ($5,500).
+In this case, the equation results in 0.87, or 87%.

-- The vehicle will then need to be inspected by the DMV or the California Highway Patrol to be approved driving to make sure all of the parts were legally bought.
-Definitely, call the CHP to make an appointment.
-They will not do the inspection without one.
-Expect to pay a $50 fee total loss salvage inspection fee.
+The vehicle will also need to be inspected by the DMV or the California Highway Patrol (CHP) to be approved for driving and to ensure that all of the parts were legally acquired.
+Call CHP ahead of time to make an appointment.
+Expect to pay a $50 total loss salvage inspection fee.

 Car Insurance Is Required to Drive Legally in California